There are four different types of app-related charges and credits that you can receive:

 Why does it look like I'm being charged in arrears?

-You'll see app charges on your account as soon as you install an app, but fees won't be due until you receive your 30-day invoice.
+You'll see app charges on your account as soon as you install an app, but fees won't be due until you receive your 30-day bill.

-Why am I being invoiced two times for the same 30 day billing cycle?
+Why am I being billed two times for the same 30 day billing cycle?

-If you incur app usage charges after the Shopify cycle has ended but before the apps billing cycle resets, then those usage charges will appear on the next Shopify subscription invoice.
+If you incur app usage charges after the Shopify cycle has ended but before the apps billing cycle resets, then those usage charges will appear on the next Shopify subscription bill.